microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/signin-confirmsafe.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Allows admins to mark an event in Azure AD sign in logs as safe.
-Admins can either mark as safe the events flagged as risky by Azure AD Identity Protection or they can mark unflagged events as safe.
-For more information on investigating Identity Protection risks, see [How to investigate risk](/azure/active-directory/identity-protection/howto-identity-protection-investigate-risk).
+Allow admins to mark an event in Azure AD sign in logs as safe.
+Admins can either mark the events flagged as risky by Azure AD Identity Protection as safe, or they can mark unflagged events as safe.
+For details about investigating Identity Protection risks, see [How to investigate risk](/azure/active-directory/identity-protection/howto-identity-protection-investigate-risk).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).